Patellofemoral Pain Syndrome – Runner’s Knee

 Runner’s knee, or patellofemoral pain syndrome, is a catch-all term for a variety of painful injuries that occur around the joint.
-The areas affected by runner’s knee are vast, since the are is a very complicated joint in the body with many connecting tendons, tissues, and bones.
+The areas affected by runner’s knee are vast since the area is a very complicated joint in the body with many connecting tendons, tissues, and bones.
 Oftentimes, it is the tissue around the patella, or kneecap, that causes this injury.
 This can also afflict the tissue and tendons around the femur, or upper leg bone.
-This is where patellafemoral pain syndrome derives its name: from the patella and the femur.
+This is where patella femoral pain syndrome derives its name: from the patella and the femur.

 Damage to the surrounding tissue will cause pain signals to be sent from the surrounding nerve endings to your brain.
 However, damage to the cartilage underneath the patella won’t always cause pain; in these cases, pain is only registered when inflammation occurs as a result of extended damage.
 For this reason, it’s possible to develop the condition before pain even occurs, so it’s important to be aware of symptoms other than pain when making a diagnosis.

 Since patellofemoral pain syndrome is a catch-all disorder, there are many different potential causes for it to occur.
 The most common cause is general negligence, whether it’s poor running form, lack of proper rest, or inadequate running gear.
 However, this can also be indicative of more serious health problems, so it’s important to rule out all possible causes before coming to this conclusion.

 Something worth noting is that females are more likely than males to develop runner’s knee.
 Numerous theories have been presented and debunked to explain this phenomenon, but the most likely reason why is due to differences in muscle definition, distribution of body fat, and hip size movement.